JFKraasch/null-text-inversion/README.md

 In the paper new method for Image inversion using Diffusion models are proposed.
 Read to get more details.

 # Webaverse implementation
-Create config as as seen in configs/room.yaml and call app.py (port 5000) post to addresses to call functions:
+Create config as as seen in configs/room.yaml and call app.py (port 5000)\
+The resuling images are stored at './results/{project name}/'

+post to addresses to call functions:

 1. /DDIM -> extracts latents